Lee Na-lae

-Lee Na-lae (also Lee Na-rae, 이나래; born January 1, 1979, in Incheon) is a retired amateur South Korean freestyle wrestler, who competed in the women's lightweight category.
+Lee Na-lae (also Lee Na-rae, 이나래; born January 1, 1979) is a retired amateur South Korean freestyle wrestler, who competed in the women's lightweight category.
 She produced a remarkable tally of five career medals, including a silver in the 55-kg division at the 2002 Asian Games in Busan, South Korea, and then finished seventh at the 2004 Summer Olympics, representing her nation South Korea.
 Lee also trained throughout her sporting career as a member of Incheon City Hall's wrestling club, under her personal coach Ahn Seung-mun.
+Lee was born in Incheon, South Korea.

 Lee highlighted her wrestling career when South Korea hosted the 2002 Asian Games in Busan.
 She picked up a silver medal in the inaugural women's 55 kg class, losing to her Japanese rival Saori Yoshida on technical superiority.
 She also boasted a bronze at the 2003 Asian Wrestling Championships in Delhi, India, but ended the same fate with another silver in a rematch against Yoshida by the following year, repeating their final in the process from the Asian Games.